 "That lymph node should be the headquarters of the immune response," says Dr. Markovic, but it's not.
 With melanoma, his lab was surprised to find that the sentinel lymph node and the tissue around it have lower immune cell activity than expected.
 It is immune suppressed.

 In 2012, when Ph.D.-candidate Rachel Maus arrived in the Markovic lab, that intrigued her, as well.
 With funding from various sources, including Mayo Clinic's Center for Biomedical Discovery, she started investigating.

 "This suppressed immune profile was present even in lymph nodes with no melanoma cells present, so there needed to be something coming prior to the cancer cell setting the stage, and that's when our interest turned to extracellular vesicles," says Dr. Maus, who graduated with her doctorate degree from the Mayo Clinic Graduate School of Biomedical Sciences in 2017.

 Identifying the Mole

-I’d never heard of vesicles until recently, but they are not a new thing.
+Vesicles are not a new thing.
 They are membrane-bound sacs that travel among cells.
 First discovered in 1967, vesicles have been frequently mischaracterized as dust and junk until someone (three someones actually) won a Nobel Prize for figuring out what they do.
-Dr. Markovic explained it to me very simply: Just as a box protects its cargo, an extracellular vesicle provides protection for information traveling to and from cells.
+Dr. Markovic explained it very simply: Just as a box protects its cargo, an extracellular vesicle provides protection for information traveling to and from cells.